ilg-physics-ucsb/physics6-manual/6BL/Pendulum/pendulum.md

 <!-- Varying Length -->
 In this exercise we will vary length while keeping mass and initial angle constant.

-In the following video you will see 3 pendulums all having the same mass (mass 3) and initial angle of $10^{\circ}$.
+In the following video you will see three pendulums all having the same mass (mass 2) and initial angle of $10^{\circ}$.
 The only thing that varies among runs is the length.
-After each run, there will be a close-up of the mass with a meterstick in the background.
+After the first run, there will be a brief close-up of the mass with a meterstick in the background.
 You can use this to make your own length measurement.
+For the second run, the length will be 40 cm, and for the third it will be 24 cm.

 1. Build a new data table that will contain the data for the lengths and the periods for each run.